Event Phone: 02 8957 5428

 All participants must start with at least three full 1Litre water bottles.
 In dry weather periods, water can be difficult to source so this is a minimum amount.
 You are required to bring water purification tablets for this program.

-We use Operoo (CareMonkey) to collect medical information about each participant.
 Please take the time to fill in this form accurately and honestly in each of the data fields.
 Accurate medical data is important in the event of an unseen medical emergency occurring while on the program.

 AWARD LEADER APPROVAL: PRE-PROGRAM